 - Healthcare Consent and Advance Care Planning: The Basics (Advocacy Centre for the Elderly)

 - Substitute Decision Makers in the Healthcare Consent Act (Advocacy Centre for the Elderly)

 - Conversation Starters (Speak Up Ontario)

 - Advance Care Planning in Ontario: Summary (Advocacy Centre for the Elderly)

 - Engage in advance care planning discussions: Primary Care Toolkit (Speak Up Ontario)

-- Encourage expression of wishes: Ontario Workbook (Speak Up Ontario)
+- Advance Care Planning Workbook: Ontario Version (Speak Up Ontario)

 Step 3: Plan and Manage